jailtondev/Include-interaction/README.md

 A simple yet efficient include that facilitates player interaction through interactive textdraw/dialogs.
 It allows customization of options like Skin, Title, and Message in a dynamic and intuitive menu.

 ## 🔄 Update
-Now with an improved design, support for customizing the "Yes" and "No" text, and no need for the YSI library.
-Bugs fixed.
+Now with an improved design, support for customizing the "Yes" and "No" text and no need for the YSI library.
+Bugs fixed, now we have support for open-mp.

 ## 📅 Version
 1.1